VRoxa/thepeachspeech/src/assets/articles/the-articles-tooling.md

 }
 ```

 Reading files from the repository is fairly easy.
-Assuming we read from the working tree at the *master* branch, we get the tree from it (`getTree` function).
+Assuming we read from the working tree at the *master* branch, we get the latest commit tree from it (`getTree` function).
 Then, we need to find the tree entry by the given path.
 At this point, we can assume that the tree entry is a blob (it could be any value from the [`FILEMODE` enum](https://www.nodegit.org/api/tree_entry#FILEMODE)).
 Having the tree entry, we can get the actual blob object by the tree entry identifier, then read it as `string`.

 When it comes to writing, things get a bit more serious.
 My first attempt seemed promising…